/media/wecfh0ca/book-full-of-knowledge.jpg

 The cheapest 20% of companies were put in the first quintile (Q1), the next in the second, and so on, with the 20% of companies with the highest price-to-book value in the fifth quintile (Q5).

-Momentum returns and improvements
+Momentum Returns and Improvements

 We tested both single ratios and a combination of ratios.
 As you will see single ratio returns can be substantially improved by adding a second ratio.